 Sri Lanka Birds and Relaxation

-Birding and Swimming and Relaxing
+Birding and Relaxing

 Sir Lanka offers amazing natural beauty in a most relaxing environment.
 If you are a nature lover, besides the beautiful birds, you will find wonderful forests, pristine riparian and waterway habitats, stunning coastlines, fantastic local people, many interesting mammals and great food!!
 If you are a hiker, you will find great trails through the forests.
 On this tour we will have two guides; one for birding and one for adventuring so you can choose your activities for the day.
 This tour does not have a lot of traveling and we will be staying at two locations along the coast, which makes this a very relaxing tour.
 Stats: 130 mammal species, 508 bird species (33 endemics), 220 reptiles (136 endemics), 121 amphibians (106 endemics), 1389 fish species including 97 fresh water fish and 3,500 identifies plant species.
 Biodiversity!